 Most Expensive Auto Insurer in Kingston

 As per the above table, Echelon Insurance gave the highest quote for car insurance at an annual cost of $1965.
-The difference in their quote and the lowest quote was by $722.
+The difference between their quote and the lowest quote was $722.
 Echelon offers insurance to high-risk clients too who were denied coverage by other insurers.
 CAA had the next highest quote at an annual cost of $1714 which showed a variation in price by almost 13%.

 Cheapest Auto Insurer in Kingston

 Belairdirect Insurance offered the lowest car insurance quote at an annual cost of $1243.
 The Co-operators Insurance provided the next lowest quote at an annual rate of $1260 which was a difference of just $17.